Current vacancies

 Vacancy Types: Ongoing (Permanent) - Full Time

-Primary objective: Responsible for undertaking installation, Inspection, Maintenance and repair activities on network systems throughout the Northern Territory.
+Primary objective: Responsible for undertaking installation, inspection, maintenance and repair activities on network systems throughout the Northern Territory, as required.

 Special Instructions: Aboriginal applicants will be granted priority consideration for this vacancy.